Here’s a look at the life of Carlos the Jackal, once one of the world’s most wanted terrorists.

 Has taken credit for more than 80 murders.

-His nickname, given to him by the media, came from a fictional terrorist in the novel "The Day of the Jackal."
-Timeline: Early 1970's - Joins the Popular Front for the Liberation of Palestine (PFLP).
+His nickname, given to him by the media, came from a fictional terrorist in the 1971 Frederick Forsyth novel, “The Day of the Jackal.”

 December 1973 - Shoots and wounds Joseph Edward Sieff, the president of the Marks and Spencer retail chain, in Sieff’s London home.